Is Foam Rolling Good for Knee Pain? | 321 STRONG Answers

 ## The Right Tool for Targeted Knee Work

-A standard foam roller covers quads and hamstrings well, but the IT band and calves benefit from more precise, direct pressure that a broad cylindrical surface can not always deliver.
+A standard foam roller covers quads and hamstrings well, but the IT band and calves benefit from more precise, direct pressure that a broad cylindrical surface can't always deliver.
 The muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) lets you target these narrower zones with both hands controlling angle and pressure independently.
 You won't need to contort yourself into awkward floor positions just to address the IT band or upper calf.

 I've found that people who add the roller stick for IT band and calf work see faster results than those using a standard roller alone for every muscle group.
 The 5-in-1 set includes a full foam roller as well, so you get broad-surface coverage and the targeted tool in one kit.
 For detailed technique on the single most direct contributor to lateral knee pain, see the full guide on [how to foam roll your IT band for knee and hip pain](/blog/how-to-foam-roll-your-it-band-for-knee-and-hip-pain).
 If you're also dealing with persistent muscle knots that aren't resolving with rolling alone, the guide on the [fastest way to get rid of muscle knots](/blog/fastest-way-to-get-rid-of-muscle-knots) covers trigger point techniques worth adding to your routine.